Skip to main content

 3. Who is accountable for the agent's actions?

-If Codex clicks "Approve" on a PR, sends a Slack message, or submits a form in an internal tool, who approved that action?
+If the agent requests "Approve" on a PR, sends a Slack message, or submits a form in an internal tool, who approved that action?
 The developer who set up the automation?
-The CTO who enabled computer use?
-The agent itself?
-Accountability chains for autonomous desktop actions are not established in most organisations.
+The CTO who enabled the workflow?
+The agent itself is not an accountable actor.
+Accountability chains for UI-controlling agents are not established in most organisations.

 4. How do you audit what happened?

 Traditional audit trails assume human actions.
-When Codex fills in a form or clicks through a workflow, is that logged?
+When a computer-use workflow fills in a form or clicks through a workflow, is that logged?
 Where?
 In what format?
-Can your compliance team reconstruct what the agent did on a specific screen at a specific time?
+Can your compliance team reconstruct the model action, screen state, operator approval, and final result?

 5. Does this comply with your data handling policies?